Potato Corn Chowder with Kale and Bacon

 Ingredients

-- 5 ears sweet corn, shucked
+- 6 ears sweet yellow corn, shucked

-- 2 teaspoons olive oil
+- 2 teaspoons olive oil, plus extra as needed

 - 2 cups water